gabrielastro/accretionflowproperties/README.md

 3. Equal temperatures before and after the shock
 4. No dissociation nor ionisation

-This means that the temperature in the flow could be a bit larger if kappa\*rho\*r is large (see Paper II).
+This means that the temperature in the flow, and in particular at the shock, could be a bit larger if kappa\*rho\*r is large; this will typically be the case below the dust destruction tempeature (see Paper II, e.g., Fig. 7).
 Assumption 1 is of course not realistic far from the planet.
 Assumption 3 has always been seen to hold up to now.

 Note that the shock temperature is independent of Assumption 4 (except perhaps for rare cases; Marleau et al., in prep.) but that dissociation or ionisation will change somewhat the temperature structure and the luminosity in the flow.

 ## Input and output
 The input quantities are:
+- filling factor ffill
 - accretion rate dM/dt
 - planet mass MP
 - planet radius = shock position RP